top of page

 But as I grew older, saw more, experienced more, hurt more, I realized I had begun to latch onto Tyler and his music.
 I had shackled too many conflated emotions and distorted memories to his music, and I began to enjoy his music less and less the more I listened to it, becoming increasingly dissatisfied with the singles between album cycles because they didn't make me feel exactly the same way "Pothole" did when I had first heard it.
 I had come to resent the music, and in turn, the musician, and needed to take a step back and reassess the condescending approach to listening I had picked up unknowingly.
 Now three album cycles later, I like to think I've developed a much healthier relationship with Tyler's music, and can in fact be trusted with a new record.

-Tyler, The Creator released CHROMAKOPIA, his seventh studio album (or his eighth if you choose to count The Estate Sale as a separate album, rather than the deluxe of Call Me If You Get Lost), bright and early Monday morning, October 26th, at the unconventional hour of 6AM EST, in an effort to avert fans who would "deprive themselves of sleep for something that would be there when they woke up" (but we wouldn't be surprised to learn that a handful of hardcore fans waited up all night anyways).
+Tyler, The Creator released CHROMAKOPIA, his eighth studio album (or his ninth if you choose to count The Estate Sale as a separate album, rather than the deluxe of Call Me If You Get Lost), bright and early Monday morning, October 26th, at the unconventional hour of 6AM EST, in an effort to avert fans who would "deprive themselves of sleep for something that would be there when they woke up" (but we wouldn't be surprised to learn that a handful of hardcore fans waited up all night anyways).
 Following the Los Angeles listening event the night before, Tyler had barely enough time to blink before the official release, slinking quickly to his Instagram story to remind fans to keep a clear head upon their first listen, "Make sure you listen in full with no expectations, no distractions," he wrote.
 "No checking text or social media letting others paint your thoughts on shit before you get a chance."

 I like to think I got through my first listen the way Tyler intended, while running two miles and standing around for way too long in between sets during my workout, completely distracted from the task in front of me, locked into the strangely comforting chaos of this new album.
 CHROMAKOPIA, from a distance, stands atop his discography as the Cali native's magnum opus, a recap of his time in the spotlight and the realizations that present themselves after spending the better part of ten years becoming the figurehead of a generational musical overhaul.
 It's an incredibly interesting album instrumentally (no surprises here, folks), blending elements of jazz and traditional R&B with a sound that can now only be considered completely and entirely unique to Tyler's music.
 It's an hour of tumultuous and equally beautiful music, featuring some of the biggest names and hottest rising stars on the scene today, including Daniel Caesar, Childish Gambino, Teezo Touchdown and Doechii; he even packed GloRilla, Lil Wayne, and Sexxy Red together on "Sticky," an energetic standout on the tracklist, akin instrumentally to a holiday parade drum line with Tyler leading the chorus as the drum major.